 Hi, glad you could stop by to get to know me better.
 I’m a country girl, born and raised on a farm in the Outer Bluegrass region of Kentucky.
 I know you’re thinking horse farm, but no, not out my way.
 Mostly cows on the farms around here.
 My grandfather did have a big old workhorse when I was a little girl.
 My family grew tobacco and corn.
 We had a few milk cows, some hogs and sheep, but mostly beef cattle.
 I grew up working on the farm and enjoying the woods and animals.
 My roots go deep in the land, and I now live on a farm just a mile away from the farmhouse where I was born and raised.

 I started writing when I was ten and have been writing ever since.
-My first published writing (personal experience pieces, youth stories, and poems) was in church periodicals like Home Life.
-My first novel, A Forbidden Yearning, was published by Warner Books in 1978 and was a historical romance about the settling of Kentucky.
-Since then I’ve published over twenty-five other novels for adults and young adults.
+My first published writings (personal experience pieces, youth stories, and poems) were in church periodicals like Home Life.
+My first novel, A Forbidden Yearning, a historical romance about the settling of Kentucky, was published by Warner Books in 1978.
+Since then I’ve published over thirty other novels for adults and young adults.
 Some of the early titles are out of print now but still floating around out there as used books.

 I’ve been going to the same small country church since I was seventeen and I used my memories of how the church used to be in my Heart of Hollyhill books.
 My church was established in 1812 and it’s inspiring to think about all the people who have served the Lord there.
 While I’ve been a member, the church has never had a big congregation, ranging anywhere from 20 to 80, but over the 200 plus years of the church’s existence, many have passed through the doors, made decisions for Christ, lived and loved and prayed.
 It makes me think of Hebrews 12:1 and that great crowd of witnesses.